'Tornado' hits Auckland waterfront and leaves destruction in its wake

 A tornado-like waterspout has ripped through central Auckland's waterfront, toppling at least one shipping container and wreaking havoc on yachts, ships and cars.

-A sea plane has reportedly sunk at Wynyard Quarter, vehicles were swept into the ocean, and a yacht was struck by lightning as the storm left a trail of destruction on Monday night.
+Vehicles were swept into the ocean and a yacht was struck by lightning as the storm left a trail of destruction on Monday night.

 A shipping container toppled on to a car at Jellicoe Wharf near Tinley St, trapping the driver.
 They were tended to by emergency services and taken to hospital in a moderate condition.